Home | News | Greatest College Basketball Head Coaches

 It’s a tight race between Coach K and John Wooden.
 The same argument can go on for ages, but the margins will remain narrow.
 In Wooden’s over 27 years as head coach of the UCLA Bruins, his team achieved 10 national championships, counting seven straight at one point between the 1960s and the 70s.
 Coach Mike Krzyzewski is the only coach that makes it close to this title record.
 Wooden was inaugurated in the College Basketball Hall of Fame in 2006 and was inducted into the Basketball Hall of Fame in the early 60s.

-This is just one of the many sports betting guides that you can read here at NitroBetting news.
-Stay tuned for more NCAAB game previews and articles and don’t forget to check out the latest Basketball betting odds on the sportsbook.
+This is just one of the many sports betting guides that you can read here at Nitrobetting news.
+Stay tuned for more 2021-22 NCAAB season previews and articles, and don’t forget to check out the latest college basketball odds on our online BTC sportsbook.